Springfield–Beckley Municipal Airport

 Springfield–Beckley Municipal Airport is a civil-military airport in Green Township in Clark County, Ohio, United States.
-It is owned by the city of Springfield, five miles (8 km) to the north.
+It is owned by the city of Springfield, 5 mi to the north.
 It is named after the Beckley family, a member of which knew the Wright Brothers, and witnessed and photographed their first flights.

 Three units of the Ohio Air National Guard, including the 178th Wing (formerly 178th Fighter Wing), are based at the co-located Springfield Air National Guard Base.

 The airport hosts events such as fly-ins and airshows with vintage airplanes.
-The airport has hosted the Commemorative Air Force.